Haris Stamboulidis

-Charalampos "Haris" Stamboulidis (Χαράλαμπος Σταμπουλίδης; born 22 June 1996) is a professional footballer who plays as a midfielder or defender for Greek club Veria.
-A versatile player, he plays as either a central defender, a full back on either side or a defensive midfielder.
+Charalampos "Haris" Stamboulidis (Χαράλαμπος Σταμπουλίδης; born 22 June 1996) is a professional footballer who plays as a defender or midfielder for Super League Greece 2 club Makedonikos.

 Born in Australia, Stamboulidis represented Greece internationally at under-19 level.

 Early life

 Born in Melbourne, Victoria, Stamboulidis lived for an extended period in Uruguay in 2005/2006 between the age of 9 to 10, where he trained at Diego Forlán's football academy in Montevideo.
 Upon returning to Australia, he progressed through the youth systems of Heidelberg United, Essendon Royals, Northcote City, before returning to Heidelberg.

 Club career

 Early career

 Stamboulidis captained the U13 and U14 Victorian State teams and earned a spot in the U13 Qantas Socceroos 30-man squad.
 In 2007, he won the Victorian State School Championship amongst a participation of 1,600 schools with Ivanhoe East Primary School.

 In 2013, aged 16, Stamboulidis was part of the senior squad at Heidelberg United FC which won the year's Victorian State League 1.
 In 2014, he joined A-League side Melbourne City FC, and was a part of both their National Youth League Premiership team (NYL) and their senior National Premier Leagues Victoria 2 team (NPL).